atimmeny27/ios-loc/README.md

 ## Features
 - **iOS Location Update**: Wired and wireless, real-time updates to the device’s location on iOS 17 and iOS 18.
 - **Route Planning**: Simulates a journey, mimicking a realistic route between points.
-- **Simple Integration**: Easy-to-use Python script with an even easier to use HTML interface.
+- **Simple Integration**: Easy-to-use Python script with an even easier-to-use HTML interface.

 Web UI             |  Phone View :-------------------------:|:-------------------------: